nicolafan/nicolafan.github.io/portfolio.markdown

 ## 10Rooms

-10 Rooms is a **Python arcade** in which the player must collect rubies in a haunted house without being touched by skeletons and ghosts.
+10Rooms is a **Python arcade** in which the player must collect rubies in a haunted house without being touched by skeletons and ghosts.

 [![Game Preview of 10Rooms](/assets/images/10rooms.png)](https://www.youtube.com/watch?v=FCYq24Nk26o)